Short URL for this page:

 On nights when the weather was too inclement for the journey home, or the roads were too heavy, Lee often joined a "mess" at Mrs. Ulrich's, a boarding house where Joe Johnston and James H. Prentiss and other army men resided, together with one or two Cabinet officers and a number of congressmen.12 It was a more expensive life than Lee's thrifty nature approved, and when a change in the army regulations reduced the allowance for rations, he vainly sought a transfer to another post.13

 Except for this expense and the dull duties assigned him, Lee enjoyed the life of Washington and of the Arlington neighborhood. p133 All his social impulses were aroused by it.
-"Your humble servant . . .," he confided to Indicates a West Point graduate and gives his Class.Talcott, "has returned to a state of rejuvenesency . . . and has attended some weddings and parties in a manner that is uncommon.
+"Your humble servant . . .," he confided to Indicates a West Point graduate, Class of 1818: a link to his biographical entry in Cullum's Register.Talcott, "has returned to a state of rejuvenesency . . . and has attended some weddings and parties in a manner that is uncommon.
 My brother Smith was married on the 5th inst. and the Bride I think looked more beautiful than usual.
 We kept agoing till Sunday and last night I attended a Bridal party in Alexandria. . . .
 I will only tell [Mrs. Talcott] that my Spirits were so buoyant last night, when relieved from the eyes of my Dame, that my Sister Nanie was trying to pass me off as her spouse, but I was not going to have my sport spoiled that way, undeceived the young ladies and told them I was her younger brother.
 Sweet, innocent things, they concluded I was single and I have not had such soft looks and tender pressure of the hand for many years."14 Affairs of this nature were some compensation for a routine that made Lee exclaim — in the language of many a soldier of the same rank — "What a pity it is a man is a poor lieutenant."15 Occasionally he gave a dinner, to which he invited some of his army friends.
 For one such affair, set at 4 P.M., he called five young officers.
 "There will be one room devoted to the gentlemen," he wrote John Macomb, "and those who can sleep three in a bed will find 'comfortable accommodations.'
 "16

 The round of office work was pleasantly broken in the spring of 1835.
 The boundary between Ohio and the territory of Michigan was then in dispute.
 An armed clash between the two neighbors seemed not unlikely.
 Talcott had previously been employed in making a survey of the line in controversy, and in May, 1835, he was directed to make new observations to answer the rival contentions.
 "His old-time and able assistant, Lt.
 R. E. Lee of the Corps of Engineers" — in that gentleman's own bantering announcement to Mrs. Talcott — "will join him forthwith for same duty."
 The mission was not expected to take more than one month, but it occupied the entire summer.
 It involved a number of interesting calculations and it carried Lee to the Great Lakes, p134 which he had never seen before.
 The tour of duty added little, however, to his equipment for the duties that lay ahead.17